davisj/saltdb/README.md

 ## FAQ
 Q. Why does this exist?

 A. Two reasons.
 1) I wanted and excuse to try out Flask and SQLAlchemy.
-2) Unless you can afford the enterprise version, salt lacks a reporting interface and I need a way to provide some visiility for non salt savvy folks into what changes salt is making to our infrastructure.
+2) Unless you can afford the enterprise version, salt lacks a reporting interface and I need a way to provide non salt savvy folks visibility into what changes salt is making to an infrastructure.

 Q. Why did you hard code the DB credentials and the pagination count?

 A. I'm lazy.
 But, yes, I realize that's bad form and that should go on the TODO list.

 Q. Why doesn't it support job submission?

 A. I don't personally care about job submission via a web gui right now.
 Patches are welcome!!!

 ## Notes